superlinked/VectorHub/docs/articles/semantic_search-netflix.md

 ### Simple and advanced queries

-The Superlinked library lets you perform two different kinds of queries.
-Both types of query (simple and advanced) let me weight individual spaces (description, title, genre, and of course recency) according to my preferences.
-The **difference between simple and advanced queries** is - with simple query, I set one query text and then surface similar results in the description, title, and genre spaces.
-With advanced query, I have more fine-grained control.
+The Superlinked library lets you perform various kinds of queries; here we define two.
+Both of our query types of query (simple and advanced) let me weight individual spaces (description, title, genre, and of course recency) according to my preferences.
+The **difference between them** is that with **simple query**, I set one query text and then surface similar results in the description, title, and genre spaces.
+With **advanced query**, I have more fine-grained control.
 If I want, I can enter different query texts in each of the description, title, and genre spaces.
 Here's the query code:

 ```python
 query_text_param = Param("query_text")